m2osw/eventdispatcher/cppprocess/README.md

 **WARNING:** The pipes added to a process will have one side closed at the time the `process::start()` function gets called.
-The other side must be closed as soon as your done with it (especially the input since this is how the child process gets an EOF on that stream).
+The other side must be closed as soon as you are done with it (especially the input since this is how the child process gets an EOF on that stream).
 In other words, a pipe can be used once.
 Each instance of a process, new or not, must be given a new pipe.
-It is strongly advised that you use a new `process` object each time you run a command.
+It is strongly advised that you use a new `cppprocess` object each time you run a new command.

 ## Simulate a system() call